Water Jamboree

 Forest Buffers: Students learn how trees and other plants provide filtration & bank stability as water moves into a stream, river, lake, or ocean.

-will cover how A Hydroelectric Dam Works, demonstrate a Hydropower Model and
+Hydropower: What is Hydropower?
+How does water make electricity?
+This session will cover how A Hydroelectric Dam Works, demonstrate a Hydropower Model and discuss the benefits.

 Water Wipeout: Students create hypothesis as to what will happen with a flood.
 Where the safest place to build will be.
 Floodplain model shows how to mitigate floodwaters.